Aloo gosht is a delicious classic Pakistani slow-cooked meat & potato curry featuring melt-in-the-mouth mutton or lamb in a glorious gravy.

 However, personally speaking not being able to clean a curry bowl with bread is sad.

 I also add finely julienned chilli pepper and thinly sliced red onion as a ‘garnish’.

-A rich lamb and potato curry or aloo gosht is the perfect one pan dinner for those that love a bit of spice in their lives!
+A rich mutton and potato curry or aloo gosht is the perfect one-pan dinner for those that love a bit of spice in their lives!

 - 4 Garlic Cloves

 - 2 Red Chilli Peppers